Blog

 The EO establishes an aggressive, multi-layered enforcement framework that contractors should not underestimate.

 Suspension and debarment.
-Agencies are directed to “take appropriate action to suspend and debar” noncompliant contractors and subcontractors.
+Agencies are further directed to “take appropriate action to suspend and debar” noncompliant contractors and subcontractors.
 This language indicates the Trump Administration expects aggressive, not discretionary, use of these remedies.
 A government-wide debarment can effectively remove a company from the federal marketplace.

 Contract termination.
-Contracting agencies are directed to cancel, terminate, or suspend contracts—in whole or in part—for violations.
+Contracting agencies also are directed to cancel, terminate, or suspend contracts—in whole or in part—for violations.

 Sector-specific scrutiny.
 The Office of Management and Budget, in coordination with the Attorney General, the EEOC Chairman, and the Assistant to the President for Domestic Policy, will identify “economic sectors that pose a particular risk” and issue additional compliance guidance for those sectors.
 Contractors in industries with prominent diversity programs, such as professional services, technology, healthcare, and financial services, should anticipate heightened scrutiny.